nrb4824/DeepLabCut/docs/Overviewof3D.md

 ```python
 deeplabcut.calibrate_cameras(config_path3d, cbrow=8, cbcol=6, calibrate=False, alpha=0.9)
 ```

-NOTE: you need to specify how many rows (``cbrow``) and columns (``cbcol``) your checkerboard has.
+NOTE: you need to specify how many rows (``cbrow``) and columns (``cbcol``) your checkerboard has (beware, we count edges between squares and not squares themselves, so for a 8 x 8 squares checkerboard set ``cbrow=7`` and ``cbcol=7``).
 Also, first set the variable ``calibrate`` to **False**, so you can remove any faulty images.
 You need to visually inspect the output to check for the detected corners and select those pair of images where the corners are correctly detected.
 Please note, If the scaling parameter ``alpha=0``, it returns undistorted image with minimum unwanted pixels.
 So it may even remove some pixels at image corners.
 If ``alpha=1``, all pixels are retained with some extra black images.

 Here is what they might look like: